5 Star Review

 What Is an Extrapleural Pneumonectomy?

-The extrapleural pneumonectomy, or EPP, is an aggressive surgery for early-stage pleural mesothelioma.
-It is for patients whose cancer has yet to spread extensively throughout the chest.
+The extrapleural pneumonectomy is an aggressive surgery for early-stage pleural mesothelioma.
+EPP is for patients whose cancer has not extensively spread throughout the chest.

-An extrapleural pneumonectomy removes the entire cancerous lung and its pleural lining, nearby lymph nodes, and parts of the heart lining and diaphragm.
+An extrapleural pneumonectomy removes the entire cancerous lung.
+It also removes its pleural lining, nearby lymph nodes, and parts of the heart lining and diaphragm.
 An EPP can improve breathing and quality of life.
 After recovery, patients often feel more at ease.
 This allows them to return to their daily activities or even resume work.

 Key Facts About Extrapleural Pneumonectomy